Management And Accounting Web

 The Skeptics: Trump is Not a Fascist

-The skeptics have a different view and do not see Trump is a fascist.
+The skeptics have a different view and do not see Trump as a fascist.
 Instead they believe Trumpism grew from the American conservative right-wing tradition of Joseph McCarthy, Barry Goldwater and George Wallace.
 Although Trump exhibits some of the characteristics of a fascist he does not exhibit many others, e.g., he has no uniform ideology and appeals more to the elderly than to young people.
 As President he did not pursue fascist economic or social policies, or an expansionist form of foreign policy.
 Instead he reduced the welfare state, reduced regulation, and reduced the U.S. global military footprint.

 There are many other views of Trump and Trumpism.
 Some leftist critics view Trump's behavior as a continuation of long-standing anti-democratic forces in American politics.
 Some others see Trumpism as a form of oligarchy that supports the interest of privileged elites and white dominance or a plutocratic populism.
 Still others believe Trumpism is a form of ochlocracy, or populist mob rule where the leader draws power from the people instead of the elites.
 Some of the terms used include "authoritarian populist," "illiberal democrat," and "postfascist" nationalist.
 The demagogue initially ensnares the people with his lies, but becomes captive to their demands.
 Other similar movements (the Nativist Party, William Jennings Bryan, Huey Long, Joseph McCarthy) expressed hatred for various enemies, such as Catholics, Blacks, Jews, cultural elites, secularists and intellectuals.
 Trump has done the same thing by promoting resentment following the lead of the Tea Party, birthers, and QAnon fanatics.
 Other critics view Trumpism as kleptocracy, or the rule of thieves where the leader uses all possible means to pursue self-enrichment.
 From this perspective, Trumpism has more to do with the opportunistic use of any method to gain wealth and power than with an opposition to democracy.
 In other words, Trump is more like Vladimir Putin than Adolf Hitler.
 Others have noted Trump's links to theocracy, i.e., to erode the separation of church and state.
 He has provided secular cover for the Christian right to pursue its goal of imposing theocracy, or Christian Nationalism on Americans.